 January 8, 2019

-By Peter Bosshard, Coordinator of the Unfriend Coal Campaign
+By Peter Bosshard, Coordinator of the Insure Our Future Campaign

 Matching developers with insurers, insurance brokers play a critical (if often neglected) role in making coal projects happen.
 New mining or infrastructure projects are typically insured by syndicates of 15 or more participants.
 Their developers invariably rely on brokers to manage their risks and arrange the proper insurance coverage.